lacryptorina/trythis/EXPLANATION.md

 **Here you can check all the code explanation.**

 Let’s break down the code and files in detail, explaining each block, its importance, caveats, possible improvements, and how to run the application.
+I’ll go through each file and provide a comprehensive explanation.

 ---

 ### **1. File: `.env`**

 #### **Purpose**
-The `.env` file stores sensitive environment variables such as the Telegram bot token and the Solana RPC URL.
+The `.env` file stores sensitive environment variables such as the Telegram bot token (`BOT_TOKEN`) and the Solana RPC URL (`SOLANA_RPC_URL`).
 These variables are loaded into the application using the `dotenv` package.

 #### **Why It’s Important**
 - **Security**: Sensitive information like the bot token is kept out of the codebase, reducing the risk of accidental exposure.